Introduction

 Pathlength Correction

 In microplates the pathlength will vary, depending on the volume of liquid in the well along with the height and dimensions of the well (i.e. 96- versus 384-well plates).
-To obtain data that can be used in Beer’s law it is necessary to normalize the absorbance results to a 1 cm pathlength (b in equation 2).
-Pathlength correction can be achieved through a number of methods:
+To obtain data from the DNA measurements that can be used in Beer’s law it is necessary to normalize the absorbance results to a 1 cm pathlength (b in equation 2).
+Pathlength correction can be achieved through several methods:

 One advantage of using a water peak correction over other methods is that a pathlength can be created for each well allowing different volumes to be dispensed into one microplate if needed, more importantly this method will also correct for pipetting errors that may occur during sample preparation.